Lawrence B. Schook

-Lawrence B. Schook is the vice president for research at the University of Illinois.
-He oversees the $1 billion research portfolio across all three campuses (Urbana-Champaign, Chicago, Springfield).
+Lawrence B. Schook was the vice president for research at the University of Illinois.
+He oversaw the $1 billion research portfolio across all three campuses (Urbana-Champaign, Chicago, Springfield).
 A scholar in comparative genomics and the exploitation of genomic diversity to understand traits and disease, Dr. Schook focuses his research on genetic resistance to disease, regenerative medicine, and using genomics to create animal models for biomedical research.
 He led the international pig genome-sequencing project, which produced a draft of the pig genome allowing researchers to offer insights into diseases that afflict pigs and humans.

 Education

 He received a bachelor's degree in biology from Albion College (1972) and a master's degree (1975) and a PhD from Wayne State University School of Medicine (1978).
 He was a postdoctoral fellow at the Institute for Clinical Immunology in Switzerland and the University of Michigan.

 Career

-Schook has been the vice president for research at the University of Illinois since 2011.
-He oversees all technology commercialization and startup activities supporting the university's economic development mission.
+Schook was named the vice president for research at the University of Illinois in 2011.
+He oversaw all technology commercialization and startup activities supporting the university's economic development mission.
 Under his leadership, the University of Illinois was ranked #11 on the "Top 100 Worldwide Universities Granted U.S. Utility Patents" list, and the units supporting the university's innovation pipeline have been recognized as follows: